tannerrj/crossfire-devel-vm/README.md

 ## Usage

-The virtual machine (vm) provides an all-in-one development environment for the game of [Crossfire](https://sourceforge.net/projects/crossfire/).
+The virtual machine (VM) provides an all-in-one development environment for the game of [Crossfire](https://sourceforge.net/projects/crossfire/).

 The `update.md` file contains instructions for updating the sourcecode and then compiling Crossfire server, GTKv2 Client, and CRE.